agcaekrem/Install-MariaDB-10.5-on-CentOS7/README.md

-# Centos 7 üzerine MariaDb 10.5 kurulumu
+# Install MariaDB 10.5 on CentOS7

 ## Tools and Technologies Used:
 - VM --> Aws Ec2